How to Find Volunteer Opportunities in Minneapolis Right Now

-Donate food or volunteer at a local food bank
+Donate food or volunteer at a local Minneapolis food bank

-As unemployment grows to drastic proportions across the country in response to the pandemic, so does food insecurity.
+Many folks are still dealing with the economic fallout of the pandemic--unemployment and instability can create lasting and compounding challenges.
 In Minneapolis, this crisis was compounded by the loss of some neighborhood grocery and drug stores.
 While our community rallied to support people who lost immediate access to fresh food, hunger remains a dire problem in our city.
 But there are ways to help.
-For starters: